 Shin Kee Beef Noodle ($)

-There are two beef noodle shops within 200 meters of each other in Chinatown (Soong Kee, below, being the other).
+There are two beef noodle shops within 200 meters of each other in Chinatown (Soong Kee, has the better beef balls, this place the best noodles).
 Both are worth visiting for different reasons.
 Neither of them make the perfect bowl they're both bloody delicious.

 7a, Jalan Tun Tan Cheng Lock, City Centre, 50000 Kuala Lumpur, Wilayah Persekutuan Kuala Lumpur